aiidateam/aiida-core/docs/source/tutorial/basic.rst

 Provenance
 ==========

-One of the most important concepts in AiiDA is *provenance*.
+Before we dive in, we need to briefly introduce one of the most important concepts for AiiDA: *provenance*.
 An AiiDA database does not only contain the results of your calculations, but also their inputs and each step that was executed to obtain them.
 All of this information is stored in the form of a *directed acyclic graph* (DAG).
 As an example, :numref:`fig_intro_workchain_graph` shows the provenance of the calculations of this tutorial.